Facts and Figures

 Clinical Expertise

-UT Southwestern also earned “high performing” designations for 19 out of 21 procedures and conditions: abdominal aortic aneurysm repair; aortic valve surgery; chronic obstructive pulmonary disease (COPD); colon cancer surgery; diabetes; heart attack; heart bypass surgery; heart failure; hip fracture; hip replacement; kidney failure; leukemia, lymphoma, and myeloma; lung cancer surgery; ovarian cancer surgery; pneumonia; prostate cancer surgery; stroke; transcatheter aortic valve replacement (TAVR); and uterine cancer surgery.
+UT Southwestern, ranked No. 2 among all hospitals in Texas, also earned “High Performing” designations for 19 of the 20 procedures and conditions included in the U.S. News rankings: abdominal aortic aneurysm repair; aortic valve surgery; back surgery (spinal fusion); chronic obstructive pulmonary disease (COPD); colon cancer surgery; diabetes; gynecological cancer surgery; heart attack; heart bypass surgery; heart failure; hip fracture; hip replacement; kidney failure; leukemia, lymphoma, and myeloma; lung cancer surgery; pneumonia; prostate cancer surgery; stroke; and transcatheter aortic valve replacement (TAVR).

 UT Southwestern earned a five-star overall rating – the highest given – from the Centers for Medicare & Medicaid Services (CMS) in 2023.
 UTSW is among only 9% of the nation’s hospitals that have achieved the gold standard Magnet designation from the American Nurses Credentialing Center (ANCC) for providing excellence in evidence-based patient care.